Paul1911/Data-Science-and-AI/README.md

 ### Network Planning DHL Europe

-This is a challenge from my Bachelors of International Aviation Managment
+This is a challenge from my Bachelors of International Aviation Managment.
+More to this tomorrow.